How to watch Joe Wicks' PE workout on Fancy Dress Friday April 10

 The sessions last for 30 mins, and include a warm up and cool down, and two repetitions of the circuits he walks (or sprints) you through.

-Pay special attention to the warm up and cool down routines - those will help to keep you feeling limber and less stiff in the next few days.
+Pay special attention to the warm up and cool down routines - those will help to keep you feeling limber and less stiff in the next few days - Joe Wicks even has one of those to help out (as he's often too busy reading messages viewers have sent in):

 How do I watch Joe Wicks’ PE sessions?